Transformative Justice Program

 As an alternative to incarceration, when a participant graduates a TJ program, the participant’s case(s) are dismissed and immediately filed for expunction, opening the door of possibilities for justice-involved emerging adults free from the collateral consequences of arrest and/or conviction.

-community engagement programming to deepen the social networks that sustain emerging adults after the program ends.
+1. Lasting community connection — We build the relationships and networks that sustain people long after the program ends.

 A key component to this Model is the evaluation of the programs’ results to develop scalable models that will lead to a fundamental shift in the way Texas addresses emerging adults in the criminal legal system.